Hyukjoo-Lee/Hyukjoo-Lee.github.io_previous/_posts/2022-01-22-Broadcast Receivers.markdown

 **Creating a broadcast receiver**

-1. Register your receiver for system broadcasts
+<b>Register your receiver for system broadcasts</b>

 - Each system broadcast is wrapped in an Intent object: Contains event details like android.intent.action.battery_low, and also other data about the event in its extra field, for example a boolean extra indicating whether the battery is low or not

-- Static or Dynamic receiver
+<b>Static or Dynamic receiver</b>

 1. Static - Use the <receiver> element in your AndroidManifest.xml file (cannot use static receivers starting from API level 26 and higher)

 2. Dynamic - use the app context or activity context
     1. Delete the entire <receiver> element)
     2. In MainActivity.java, create a CustomReceiver object as a member variable and initialize it
     ```java
     // In MainActivity.java
     // Create CustomReceiver object
     private CustomReceiver mReceiver = new CustomReceiver();
     ```

-2. Create an intent filter with Intent actions
+<b>Create an intent filter with Intent actions</b>

 ```java
 // In MainActivity.java, at the end of onCreate() method